 Primetime Ratings: CBS Wins With Comedies

-CBS was the top earner in Thursday ratings, its comedies leading to a 1.7 in viewers 18-49, per the Nielsen overnights, and a 7 share.
-That topped the 1.5/6 that ABC posted.
+CBS took the ratings crown Thursday, its comedies leading the network to a 1.3 score in viewers 18-49, per the Nielsen overnights, and a 5 share.
+That got by NBC’s 1.0/4.

-CBS had Big Bang Theory at 2.9 and Young Sheldon at 2.4, both down a tenth of a point from last week.
-Mom did a 1.6 and Life in Pieces a 1.2, both comedies flat, then SWAT dropped 9% to 1.0.
+After a Big Bang Theory repeat, a new Young Sheldon lost 15% for a 1.7 and Mom did a flat 1.4, then Life in Pieces a level 1.1.
+Drama SWAT grew 10% to a 1.1.

-On ABC, the TGIT lineup returned with some pop after a two-month break.
-Grey’s Anatomy grew 22% to a 2.2 and Scandal went up 18% to a 1.3, then How to Get Away With Murder increased 11% to a 1.0.
+On NBC, a double shot of Great News rated a 0.5 and a 0.4.
+It did a 0.7 in its last airing.
+A Saturday Night Live Christmas rated a 1.1 from 9 to 11 p.m.

 The television industry's top news stories, analysis and blogs of the day.